monokee/Sekoia/README.md

   <li>once: [default: false] - whether the change event should only be executed once and then be unsubscribed automatically.</li>
 </ul>

-#### Persisting the Store
-This is simple.
-Because the Store is implemented as a wrapper over localStorage, anything you add to the Store is <b>automatically persisted on the client</b>.
-No extra work necessary.

-The Store automatically stringifies objects and arrays and parses them when it returns them to you.
-When you save JSON data in the Store it will return the unparsed JSON data.
-Just how you would expect.
-Entries to localStorage are internally namespaced so you don't have to worry about prop-clashing.

 ***
 ### License
 ```